Skip to main content

 Microbiologist observing a Petri dish

-MIRRI-ERIC will be a distributed and certified repository of microorganism collections, guaranteeing access to a wide range of high-quality biological resources and data through a database that is easily searchable and interoperable with other databases (e.g. DNA, proteins, metabolites, etc.).
-This European infrastructure also aims to promote the introduction of good practices and a global exchange system for microbial resources, which strictly complies with all legal procedures and the Nagoya Protocol, facilitating access to and use of global genetic resources.
+MIRRI-ERIC will be established as a distributed and certified repository of microorganism collections, aiming to ensure access to a wide range of high-quality biological resources and data through an easily searchable database that is interoperable with other databases (e.g., DNA, proteins, metabolites, etc.).
+This European infrastructure also aims to promote the introduction of good practices and a global microbial resource exchange system that strictly complies with all legal procedures and the Nagoya Protocol, facilitating access to and use of global genetic resources.

-MIRRI-ERIC is a strategic infrastructure to support areas of interest to Portugal, namely: health, clinical and translational research; agri-food, forests and biodiversity; and the sea.
-It will serve as a repository for the biodiversity of marine microorganisms of interest to the agri-food industry, as well as in the health sector, which will allow them to be used for research and exploited for economic purposes, thus stimulating the productive fabric based on biotechnology-based industries.
+MIRRI-ERIC is a strategic infrastructure supporting areas of interest to Portugal, namely: health, clinical and translational research; agri-food, forests, and biodiversity; and the sea.
+It will serve as a repository for the biodiversity of marine microorganisms of interest to the agri-food industry and the health sector, enabling their use for research and exploitation for economic purposes, thereby stimulating the productive fabric based on biotechnology industries.